US Jobs Growth Beats Expectations in September

 Published on 2014-08-01

-Employment in other major industries, including mining and logging, wholesale trade, transportation and warehousing, information, financial activities, and government, showed little change over the month.
+Employment in other major industries, including manufacturing, wholesale trade, transportation and warehousing, and government, showed little change over the month.